Fully Figged and Fleet of Foot:

 But like the 9th Marquess the 4th Duke was thoroughly disreputable.
 Although he had a career of sorts as a politician and was interested in music, he was more widely known as a voluptuary and a gambler.

 In 1750 he won a wager worth one thousand guineas in what became known as the ‘chaise match’ — a carriage had to cover nineteen miles on Newmarket Heath in under an hour — although he bent the rules in order to pull it off.
 He had a string of mistresses, at least one child, and no wife.
 He came to be known as ‘Old Q’, a sobriquet that sounds more disrespectful than affectionate.

 On his noble balcony

 The house was at No. 138, on the corner with Park Lane.
 A nineteenth-century print shows the balcony on the first floor, where towards the end of his life the Duke would sit watching the world passing beneath his feet and making himself an easy target for the caricaturists.
 The essayist Leigh Hunt described him with obvious distaste as

 a thin, withered old figure with one eye, looking on all the females that passed him, and not displeased if they returned him whole winks for his single one.

 Other squibs maintained that he would sit up on the balcony for eight or ten hours a day, and that he had with him at all times his head groom, John Radford, who would follow attractive women to find out where they lived.

 And it was from this balcony that the Duke would supervise the testing of prospective footmen.
-The test was very simple, and required the candidate to run up to the far end of Piccadilly and back.
-But he would have to wear full livery, and he would be timed with a stop-watch.
+The test was very simple: the candidate had to run up to the far end of Piccadilly and back.
+But he would have to wear full livery and he would be timed with a stop-watch.
 Piccadilly, it should be pointed out, was not then what it is now.
-In the Duke’s day it was not unlike a broad racecourse, along which carriages, and running footmen, could travel at speed.
+In the Duke’s day it was not unlike a broad racecourse, along which carriages — and running footmen — could travel at speed.